kdstheace/kdstheace.github.ioa/about.md

 ![small_cheer](/assets/img/cheer_group.png)

-I had experienced teamwork and leadership during 3 years at college cheerleading team.<br>
-by overcoming intense training sessions and schedules with my colleague, I'd learned to reinforce bond<br>
-and work together efficiently.
-And once I became a captain of its team, I could acquire the sense of<br>
-leadership which can notice each member's strenghths and weaknewsses and allocate the task according<br>
-to their traits, and can cheer up colleague during the hardship.
+I had experienced teamwork and leadership during 3 years at college cheerleading team. by overcoming intense training sessions and schedules with my colleague, I'd learned to reinforce bond and work together efficiently.
+And once I became a captain of its team, I could acquire the sense of leadership which can notice each member's strenghths and weaknewsses and allocate the task according to their traits, and can cheer up colleague during the hardship.

 ## 国際感覚